LucasHissinger/Python_SSH_Honeypot/README.md

 # my_honeypot
-Implementation of the x library in python in order to code a simple SSH honeypot supporting authentication
+Implementation of the Paramiko library in python in order to code a simple SSH honeypot supporting authentication